Engee documentation

 Conclusion

-In this demonstration, we have looked at the video processing capabilities of Engee and have seen how the environment successfully handles video.
-The methodology is the same as for image processing.
+In this demo, we looked at the possibilities of video processing in Engee and used illustrative examples to make sure that the environment works successfully with video.
+The technique is the same as for image processing.